 Yanyun Chen (b.
 1986, Singapore) is a visual artist and lecturer at Yale-NUS College.
-Her drawing practice deconstructs our role as witness-of-decay - depicting wilting flowers as an analogy of time passing; investigating the fictions and operations of etymology; and reading scars on skin.
+Her drawing practice deconstructs our role as witness-of-decay - depicting wilting flowers as a manifestation of time passing; researching nudity embroiled in historical spectacles and censorship; investigating the fictions and operations of etymology; and reading scars on skin.
 Grounded in stories and philosophical readings, her works incorporate a blend of classical Eastern and Western drawing techniques.